sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 * [Writing Clearly & Concisely](https://writingcenter.ashford.edu/writing-clearly-concisely)
 * [Tips for being concise in academic writing](https://lauraripperproofreading.com/2018/01/26/how-to-be-concise-tips-for-academic-writing/)

+### What goes where

+__Always__ have a narrative first figure that demonstrates what you are doing and "tells the overall story."
+Take time to make this figure as attractive as possible.
+It is one of the first things your readers will see!
+See, for example, the first figure in my paper "Fast Macroscopic Forcing Method".

+* Abstract
+    * Include a full, self-contained, mini-version of your paper.
+This includes an introduction to the method you use, quantitative measures of your results, and your final conclusion and takeaways.
+* Introduction (in this order)
+    * What is your work?
+    * Why are you doing it?
+    * What is the open problem you are trying to solve?
+    * What are some methods related to your work?
+    * What key contributions will you add? (without full detail)
+    * What does the rest of the manuscript contain?
+* Acknowledgments
+    * Always have an unnumbered acknowledgement section before the references but after the discussion/conclusions.
+This is where we acknowledge funders and those that have helped with the work but are not authors.
+* Future work
+    * I recommend not including a future work section in your papers or presentations

 ### Things to avoid

 There are many; some are listed above or below this section.